We are migrating our WordPress blog to a new host.

-After 10 more minutes I’m into Flywheel chat for more than 40 minutes trying to log in to my site as an admin and I’m unable to do this.
+After 10 more minutes I was into Flywheel chat for more than 40 minutes trying to log in to my site as an admin but unable to do so.

-I immediately cancel my subscription, 5 days into my 15 day free trial.
+I immediately canceled my subscription, 5 days into my 15-day free trial.